albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     The above test will fail.

-1. Check whether the box is open before adding an item in it.
+1. Check whether the box is open before adding an item to it.

     ```java
     package demo;